Mechanic Resume Examples

 Powertrain Engineer

-- Improved fuel efficiency by 12% and reduced emissions by 18% through optimization of powertrain calibration and hardware design
+- Improved fuel efficiency by 12% and reduced emissions by 18% through powertrain calibration optimization at GM and Ford

-- Led a team of 5 engineers in designing and developing powertrain systems for electric and hybrid vehicles
+- Led a 5-engineer team in designing hybrid and EV powertrain systems using ANSYS and MATLAB/Simulink

 Transmission Specialist